sampsyo/cs6120/content/blog/2019-11-21-bug-finding/index.md

 *Discussion Question: Is this kind of random testing still useful in the face of formally verified compilers, e.g., CompCert?*

 ## Examples of Wrong Code
-To give a more concrete idea of what kinds of programs we can expected to find bugs in, the authors provide some actual bugs that were found.
+To give a more concrete idea of what kinds of programs we can expect to find bugs in, the authors provide some actual bugs that were found.
 Generally, these bugs occur when the compiler performs optimizations on programs.

 *Wrong Safety Check:*
 ```